 Apparently the Mayor had requested that questions be asked at the end of the presentation.
-When audience member Terry Garner persisted in asking questions during the presentation the Mayor had her arrested in the meeting room.
+When audience member Terry Garner persisted in asking questions during the not too arresting presentation, the Mayor had her arrested in the meeting room.
 A victimless crime, perhaps?
 Certainly the Mayor didn’t seem too upset by the questioning “assault”.
 But clearly the shock really was too much for him.

-She was subsequently charged and required to post a bail of $100–now that’s some severe penalty for asking questions in a presentation.
+She was subsequently charged and required to post a bail of $100.
+Now, we have to say, that’s some severe penalty for asking questions in a presentation.

-Perhaps the Mayor and his colleagues might want to re-examine how they engage their audience with questions and answers without actually arresting them during their presentation.
+Perhaps the Mayor and his colleagues might want to re-examine how to take questions during a presentation.
+Certainly they shouldn’t arrest their audience during their presentation.
 It’s just not legal.